How do you politely inform your friends or family members who are not all that into Email Etiquette that they need to bone up on the subject?

 I learned a few things I wasn’t aware of and thought you would be interested too!
 HTH! 😉

-By using the above approach, you are sending them to a valuable resource so they can read and learn and hopefully avoid feeling as though they are being corrected.
+Using the above approach, you send them to a valuable resource so they can read and learn and hopefully avoid feeling they are being corrected.

 Feel free to include the above quote in your email as well!